-Unfortunately we are not told about all the other additives used in this process that helps to cut baking costs, add a longer life to the bread and insure a consistent supply.
+Unfortunately, they do not tell us about all the other additives used in this process that help cut baking costs, extend the bread’s shelf life, and ensure a consistent supply.

-Many of these additives are banned in other countries and have shown evidence that they may be detrimental to your health.
+Many of these additives are banned in other countries and have shown evidence that they may be detrimental to your health, affecting your diet and fitness goals.
 Today, we are revealing the full list with the hope that you can make better decisions for you and your family’s health:

 5 Common Additives in White American Bread